Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-b0gm6P0BOkg.md

 ### Transcript

-> mk2 trains maybe after we're done with mk1 trains yeah no i actually don't know if we're done with mark 1 trains yeah i don't know if we'd need it no
+> mk2 trains maybe after we're done with mk1 trains yeah no I actually don't know if we're done with mark 1 trains yeah I don't know if we'd need it no